gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 * Requires support of partial delivery of user messages.

+Mandating DTLS 1.2 or DTLS 1.3 instead to using DTLS 1.0 limits the lifetime of a DTLS connection and the data volume which can be transferred over a DTLS connection.
+This is cause by:

+* The number of renegotations in DTLS 1.2 is limited to 65534 compared to unlimited in DTLS 1.0.

+* The number of KeyUpdates in DTLS 1.3 is limited to 65532 and renegotiations are not supported.

 ## DTLS Version

 DTLS/SCTP as defined by this document can use either DTLS 1.2